 The Nevada Music Educators Association All-State Festival features a middle school and high school level choir.
 These ensembles include soprano, alto, tenor, and bass.
 Students work closely with a guest conductor for two days before performing a final concert.
 Students who make the All-State choirs are the top performers in Nevada.
 High school students audition to earn a spot in the ensemble, while middle school students are nominated by their middle school choir director.

-Click on the link to make your nominations 2022-23 All-State Middle School Choir Nomination Form
+Click on the link to read the MS Choir Information packet 2022-23 All-State MS Choir Festival

 Artistic Director of the Greater Dallas Choral Society

 Kimberley Ahrens is a nationally regarded choral conductor, clinician, and educator who has worked with children’s and youth choirs her entire career.
 Currently in her first year as Artistic Director of the Greater Dallas Choral Society (GDCS), her life’s work has been to develop the artist in every child and to make music come alive in the eyes of the children she teaches.
 During its inaugural season, Ms. Ahrens will prepare the GDCS Cantabile Chorus to perform in the Dallas Opera’s production of Hansel and Gretel.
 From 2013 to 2022, she was a principal conductor for The Children’s Chorus of Greater Dallas under Cynthia Nott, where she led the Apprentice Chorus in over 30 performances at the Meyerson Symphony Center, including a world premiere in 2018.